plone/plone.restapi/docs/source/tusupload.md

 ---
 html_meta:
-  "description": ""
-  "property=og:description": ""
-  "property=og:title": ""
+  "description": "plone.restapi supports the TUS Open Protocol for resumable file uploads.
+There is a @tus-upload endpoint to upload a file, and a @tus-replace endpoint to replace an existing file."
+  "property=og:description": "plone.restapi supports the TUS Open Protocol for resumable file uploads.
+There is a @tus-upload endpoint to upload a file, and a @tus-replace endpoint to replace an existing file."
-  "keywords": "Plone, plone.restapi, REST, API"
+  "property=og:title": "TUS resumable upload" "keywords": "Plone, plone.restapi, REST, API, TUS, resumable, upload"
 ---

 # TUS resumable upload